wpdas/near-social-bridge/README.md

 When using `Navigator` with `autoHeightSync` set as `true`, the height of the iframe is automatically adjusted to the initial screen content.
 If more content is inserted inside the screen after the first render, you can use [`useSyncContentHeight`](#usesynccontentheight) hook to sync the height again.

-The `Screen` component allows you to pass some useful properties, one of them is the `iframeHeight` which will set the the initial iframe's height needed to show this screen within the Widget even before the first render.
+The `Screen` component allows you to pass some useful properties, one of them is the `iframeHeight` which will set the initial iframe's height needed to show this screen within the Widget even before the first render.
 If `Navigator` was called with `autoHeightSync`, the height is going to be adjusted automatically when the screen content is rendered.

 ```tsx
 return (